Security

 The PaletteAI UI has a server-side component, Canvas, inside the hub cluster.
 Canvas is what communicates with Dex and the Kubernetes API server.
 The client-side component of PaletteAI is what you can observe and interact with in your browser.
 The client-side component only communicates with Canvas and Dex and does not communicate directly with the Kubernetes API server.
 This design decision provides PaletteAI with a better security posture by keeping credentials out of the browser and ensuring sensitive operations are performed on the server side rather than the client side.
 The PaletteAI UI has a cookie that maps the user to a session.
 The session cookie itself does not contain any credentials; it only points to the server-side session data.
 Canvas stores the actual authentication tokens inside that session entry and uses them to authenticate with the Kubernetes API server.

-The following diagram provides a high-level overview of the authentication flow in PaletteAI.
-The yellow arrows represent information flow with credentials.
+The following diagram provides a high-level overview of the in-browser authentication and authorization flow in PaletteAI.

-- The IdP authentication page is loaded in the browser.
-The user enters their credentials, which are directly sent to the IdP from the user's browser.
+- If an external IdP is used, the IdP login page is loaded in the browser.
+The user enters their credentials, which are sent directly from the browser to the IdP.
+Upon successful authentication, the IdP redirects the browser back to Dex with an IdP authorization code (ABC).

 Preventing Cross-Site Request Forgery and Replay Attacks